Can Chimpanzees Talk?

-5. Chimps will have to talk Jabberwocky.
-Remember the 'Song of the Jabberwocky' from Alice in Wonderland mentioned in 'But There are no Such Things as Words?'
+5. Chimps will have to talk "Jabberwocky".
+Remember the "Song of the Jabberwocky" from Alice in Wonderland mentioned in "But There are no Such Things as Words?"
 That bit of free knowledge pointed out that sentences contain not words, but lexemes and morphemes.
 Lexemes are not so interesting because they are simple symbols: sound-meaning pairs.
-Morphemes are more interesting because they refer to the grammatical categories which define language and their meaning varies with context: "John was painting [verb] a painting [noun] while painting [participle] his room."
-In order to prove that pongids are using language and not a simply a semantic system concatenating ordinary symbols, there must be evidence of those arbitrary morphological categories which distinguish language from other types of communication systems and cognition (mental) processing.
+Morphemes are more interesting because they refer to the grammatical categories that define language, and their meaning varies with context: "John was painting [verb] a painting [noun] while painting [participle] his room."
+In order to prove that pongids are using language and not a simply a semantic system concatenating ordinary symbols, there must be evidence of those arbitrary morphological categories which distinguish language from other types of communication systems and cognitive (mental) processing.

 The car hits the man.

 The car was hit by the man.